 - The Children’s Online Privacy Protection Act(new window) (COPPA) — Requires websites to get parental consent before collecting info from minors (among other things).

 Each of these laws gives the FTC direct oversight over its specific niche (and therefore an easier path to regulations).
 The problem is that relying on three very targeted laws is a piecemeal approach to addressing privacy that leaves a lot of ground uncovered.
 However, one comprehensive law with authority clearly granted to the FTC could go a long way.

 Legislation is the key to more robust privacy protections and a stronger FTC

-According to an AP-NORC/MeriTalk poll from September 2021, more than seven out of ten US citizens think the US government should establish national standards for how companies collect, process, and share personal data to help people protect their privacy.
+According to an AP-NORC/MeriTalk poll from September 2021(new window), more than seven out of ten US citizens think the US government should establish national standards for how companies collect, process, and share personal data to help people protect their privacy.
 However, this initiative would have to be led by Congress, which thus far has failed to pass any major legislation regarding data privacy protection.

 There are three things Congress can do that would empower the FTC to force Big Tech companies to take their users’ privacy seriously: